sarlakZM/test-green-ai-in-local-llms/readme.md

     - [Version C: `exp03-process-priority-throttling.improved.ts` - Resource Profiling and Academic Reporting](#version-c-exp03-process-priority-throttlingimprovedts---resource-profiling-and-academic-reporting)
     - [Green Computing \& Resource Optimization](#green-computing--resource-optimization-5)
     - [Research Relevance](#research-relevance-5)

 ---
+# Local-First Green AI - README Documentation

+This document provides detailed documentation, structural breakdowns, and resource-optimization guidelines for the core utility scripts used in verifying, managing, and interacting with the local Ollama inference engine.

+ Green Computing & Resource Optimization
+ When running LLMs locally on developer workstations, resource footprint management is critical.
+Every execution detail—from thread limits ( num_thread ) to context windows ( num_ctx ) and memory unloading
+ ( keep_alive )—directly impacts:
+ 1. CPU Usage: Prevents processor saturation, preserving system responsiveness.
+ 2. RAM Footprint: Avoids swapping to disk, which degrades performance and increases power consumption.
+ 3. Inference Latency & Energy Draw: Reduces overall instruction execution time, leading to lower energy footprint.

+### Installation

+For detailed instructions on how to install Ollama on your system, please refer to the **[Installation Guide](docs/installation.md)**.
+This guide covers prerequisites, download links, and step-by-step setup for various operating systems.

+### Ollama Commands and Configuration

+Once Ollama is installed, you'll need to know how to interact with it.
+The **[Ollama Commands and Configuration](docs/ollama-setup-and-commands.md)** document provides a comprehensive reference for:

+*   Core CLI commands
+*   Local API endpoints
+*   Monitoring and status checks
+*   Model management
+*   Environment variable settings
+*   Troubleshooting common errors

+### Test Run Analysis

+For a detailed breakdown of all test results, including performance tables (TPS, Latency, CPU, RAM), strategic recommendations for developers, and insights into "Green AI" potential, please refer to the **[Analysis of Test Runs](docs/analysis-of-test-runs-en.md)** document.

+---